eduardovra/eduardovra.github.io/_drafts/writing-a-python-web-server-from-scratch-part-2-websocket.markdown

     return scope
 ```

-With the request **scope** ready to be delivered, the server can invoke the appropriate handler, being either `http_handler` or `websocket_handler`, and yield control to the application.
+With the request **scope** assembled, the server can invoke the appropriate handler, being either `http_handler` or `websocket_handler`, and yield control to the application.

 ```python
 async def handler(app, reader: asyncio.StreamReader, writer: asyncio.StreamWriter):